tjmahr/dissertation/docs/14-aim1-familiar-word-recognition.md

 Although the range of individual differences decreased with age, individual differences did not disappear over time.
-When children at each age were ranked using growth curve features, we found a high degree of correspondence among these ratings.
+When children at each age were ranked using growth curve features, I found a high degree of correspondence among these ratings.
 Children who were faster or more accurate at age 3 remained relatively fast or accurate at age 5.
 Thus, differences in word recognition were longitudinally stable over the preschool years.
 Extrapolating forwards in time, these differences likely would become smaller and smaller and become irrelevant for everyday listening situations.
-It is conceivable, however, that individual differences might re-emerge and differentiate word recognition performance under adverse listening conditions.
+It is plausible, however, that under adverse listening conditions, individual differences might re-emerge and differentiate children's word recognition performance.

 Lastly, I analyzed how individual differences in word recognition features correlated with future vocabulary outcomes.
 The peak looking